Petlaz/health-xai-prediction/reports/final_report_draft.md

 5. Tiwari, A., et al. (2023). *Heart Disease Prediction Using XGBoost and SHAP Analysis.*
 6. Zhang, L., et al. (2022). *Comparative Study of ML Techniques for Cardiovascular Disease Prediction.*
 7. Alharbi, S., et al. (2024). *Local Explainability in Heart Risk Models.*
+8. Saito, T., & Rehmsmeier, M. (2015). *The Precision-Recall Plot Is More Informative than the ROC Plot When Evaluating Binary Classifiers on Imbalanced Datasets.*
+9. Jeni, L. A., Cohn, J. F., & De La Torre, F. (2013). *Facing Imbalanced Data—Recommendations for the Use of Performance Metrics.*

 ---